Skip to main content

 Report a vulnerability

-If you believe you have found a security issue in any Tendly product, please email security@tendly.com.
+Email security@usetendly.com.
 Encrypted reports are welcome; request our PGP key in your first message.

 Please include a clear description of the issue, reproduction steps, the impact you believe it has, and any proof-of-concept code or screenshots.
-We respond to all valid reports within 3 business days.

-What we ask
+What we ask of you

 • Give us reasonable time to investigate and ship a fix before public disclosure.